 While compression is often used to minimize bandwidth usage, the compression of geospatial data can particularly influence rendering performance.
-The bottleneck for rendering often is the transformation to scalable vector graphics used to display topology on the web.
+The bottleneck for rendering often is the SVG transformation used to display topology on the web.
 Implementing simplification algorithms for use on the web platform can lead to smoother user experience when working with large geodata sets.